sam-single/realwaste/README.md

 RealWaste is an image dataset assembled from waste material received at the Whyte's Gully Waste and Resource Recovery facility in Wollongong NSW Australia.

-If using this dataset, please reference S. Single, S. Iranmanesh, R. Raad, RealWaste, electronic dataset, Wollongong City Council, CC BY-NC-SA 4.0 https://github.com/sam-single/realwaste.
+If using this dataset, please include the following reference:

+S. Single, S. Iranmanesh, R. Raad, RealWaste, electronic dataset, Wollongong City Council, CC BY-NC-SA 4.0 https://github.com/sam-single/realwaste.

 Please note, this dataset is licenced under CC BY-NC-SA 4.0.